-2. Goals, Objectives, and Policies
+4. Goals, Objectives, and Policies

 Each of the following comprehensive plan chapters will conclude with a set of goals, objectives, and policies, which will be used to guide the development of local comprehensive plans.
-For purposes of this planning process, goals, objectives, and policies are defined as follows:
+They are defined as follows:

-Broad statements that express general public priorities about how the region should approach development issues during the next 20 years.
+Broad statements that express general public priorities about how the Region should approach development issues during the next 20 years.
 These goals are based on key issues, opportunities and problems that affect the community.